TPS to Green Card

 The TPS green card pathway is not guaranteed.
 To apply for a green card, you must have a separate basis.
 Unfortunately, with the current presidential administration, the future is uncertain for TPS holders.
 Having another way to obtain a green card — such as through family or work — is a good idea.

-A good lawyer will listen to your story then advise the best possible path for you to obtain a green card.
-They can assist you with issues that may arise, from filing the proper documents to representing you at hearings, and help you remain in the United States.
+A good lawyer will listen to your story and then advise the best possible path for you to obtain a green card.
+They can assist you with issues that may arise, from filing the proper documents to representing you at hearings and helping you remain in the United States.

-TPS beneficiaries who seek to adjust their status from TPS to green card are not eligible and must go through Consular Processing.
+TPS beneficiaries who seek to adjust their status from TPS to the green card to have legal permanent residence in the U.S. are not eligible and must go through Consular Processing.
 This process would require them to wait outside the U.S. for a period.

 However, if they have advance parole, they may travel back to the U.S. to avoid the long wait in another country that may be unsafe for them.
 They can return to their Consulate when their green card is ready to be issued.